Is it safer to fly or drive this summer? 5 health experts weigh in.

-Despite the number of confirmed coronavirus cases continuing to rise, the nation is reopening and Americans are increasingly on the move.
+Although the number of confirmed coronavirus cases continues to rise, the nation is reopening and Americans are increasingly on the move.

 Rene Knott, a morning anchor for the news outlet 5 On Your Side in St. Louis, is one of them.
 He knows he needs to take some time off this summer, but he isn’t quite sure what to do or how to get there.